Multi-agent blind quantum computation without universal cluster states: Proof of correctness and blindness

-In this section we go through the techniques used to protect the information and give the proof of correctness and blindness of our protocol.
-First we give the definition of blindness.
+In this section, we go through the techniques used to protect the information and give proof of the correctness and blindness of our protocol.
+First, we provide the definition of blindness.

 \begin{definition}[Blindness] Let P be a quantum delegated computation on input $X$ and let $L(X)$ be any function of the input.
-We say that a quantum delegated computation protocol is blind while leaking at most $L(X)$ if, on client’s input $X$, for any fixed $Y = L(X)$, the following two hold when given $Y$ \begin{enumerate} \item The distribution of the classical information obtained by agent in $P$ is independent of $X$. \item Given the distribution of classical information described in 1, the state of the quantum system obtained by agent in $P$ is fixed and independent of $X$. \end{enumerate} \end{definition}
+We say that a quantum delegated computation protocol is blind while leaking at most $L(X)$ if, on client’s input $X$, for any fixed $Y = L(X)$, the following two hold when given $Y$ \begin{enumerate} \item The distribution of the classical information obtained by an agent in $P$ is independent of $X$. \item Given the distribution of classical information described in 1, the state of the quantum system obtained by an agent in $P$ is fixed and independent of $X$. \end{enumerate} \end{definition}

 Definition \ref{definition:blindness} is proposed in \cite{Broadbent2008UniversalComputation} as a formal description to characterize blindness.
 Here $X$ denotes information that the agent can obtain, and $L(X)$ is any information that can be inferred from given $X$.
 Now that $Y=L(X)$ is given, the agent cannot infer any algorithm information if the protocol is blind.
 The agent has two sources of information: the instructions it receives and the measurement outcome it gets.
 The first source suggests that the classical instructions obtained by the agent must be independent of the algorithm, and the second source suggests that the quantum information or measurement outcome must be independent of the algorithm.